 Using a lightly greased cast iron skillet on the stovetop, bake the muffins on one side then the other until golden brown.

 Cook muffins for 4 to 5 minutes per side in the frying pan.

 You may need to cover the pan to ensure your english muffins are cooked all the way through.

 What to Eat Them With

-After toasting the english muffin try melting cheese over the top, delicious!
+After toasting the english muffin, also try melting cheese over the top, delicious!

-Then spread the hummus on top and perhaps top that with a drizzle of chopped peppers and garlic in lemon juice.
+Then spread the hummus on top and perhaps top that with a drizzle of chopped chili peppers with garlic in lemon juice.

 Another good thing to try is labneh, topped with green olives, and dried mint.

 I have found that these muffins are a great base for mini pizzas.